pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

 Adding files in the *Encrypted files* folder will self-encrypt them with your profile's RSA key (only you will be able to open them).
-When you open an encrypted file it is first decrypted into an (unpinned, unannounced) IPFS file object which will later on be garbage-collected by the daemon.
+When you open an encrypted file it is first decrypted into an unpinned IPFS file object which will later on be garbage-collected by the daemon.

 Importing your files using the files selection dialogs